cuonggt/flask-docs/quickstart.md

 You have no idea what an HTTP method is?
 Worry not, here is a quick introduction to HTTP methods and why they matter:

-The HTTP method (also often called "the verb") tells the server what the client wants to do with the requested page.
+The HTTP method (also often called "the verb") tells the server what the client wants to *do* with the requested page.
 The following methods are very common:

 `GET`

-The browser tells the server to just get the information stored on that page and send it.
+The browser tells the server to just *get* the information stored on that page and send it.
 This is probably the most common method.

 `HEAD`

-The browser tells the server to get the information, but it is only interested in the headers, not the content of the page.
-An application is supposed to handle that as if a GET request was received but to not deliver the actual content.
+The browser tells the server to get the information, but it is only interested in the *headers*, not the content of the page.
+An application is supposed to handle that as if a `GET` request was received but to not deliver the actual content.
 In Flask you don't have to deal with that at all, the underlying Werkzeug library handles that for you.

 `POST`

-The browser tells the server that it wants to post some new information to that URL and that the server must ensure the data is stored and only stored once.
+The browser tells the server that it wants to *post* some new information to that URL and that the server must ensure the data is stored and only stored once.
 This is how HTML forms usually transmit data to the server.

 `PUT`

-Similar to POST but the server might trigger the store procedure multiple times by overwriting the old values more than once.
+Similar to `POST` but the server might trigger the store procedure multiple times by overwriting the old values more than once.
 Now you might be asking why this is useful, but there are some good reasons to do it this way.
 Consider that the connection is lost during transmission: in this situation a system between the browser and the server might receive the request safely a second time without breaking things.
-With POST that would not be possible because it must only be triggered once.
+With `POST` that would not be possible because it must only be triggered once.

 `DELETE`